mbrock/wtfs/docs/zig-io-primer.md

 ## A Tiny std.Io.Reader View for Your Segmented Buffer

-Suppose your "token" points to len bytes starting at (shelf, off), possibly crossing shelves.
+Suppose your slice index points to len bytes starting at (shelf, off), possibly crossing shelves.
 This Reader will stream that region as 1–2 slices per shelf using writeVec:

 ```zig
 const SegBufReader = struct {